-As a Quality Inspector at Rocket Lab you will be in tasked with ensuring the quality of components that are used in the build of the Rutherford rocket engine.
-The engine is a regeneratively cooled pump fed rocket engine with LOx and kerosene propellants.
+As the Quality Inspector you will ensure the quality of components used to build the Rutherford rocket engine.
+The Rutherford engine is a regeneratively cooled pump fed rocket engine with LOx and kerosene propellants.
 It is the primary propulsion system of Electron.

-All major components of the engine are printed including the thrust chamber, injector, main valves and pump parts.
+All major components of the engine are 3D printed including the thrust chamber, injector, main valves and pump parts.
 The remaining parts are machined from raw material or procured externally.
-Day to day this role will be responsible for inspecting and ensuring that the components and parts manufactured are within the critical dimension and are suitable for space flight.
-This role will have a strong focus on ensuring a high level of quality is maintained while meeting production schedule.
-To succeed in this role it is vital you have an extremely high level of attention to detail.
+Day-to-day responsibilities include inspecting and ensuring manufactured components and parts are within the critical dimension and are suitable for space flight.
+This role focus on ensuring a high level of quality is maintained while meeting production schedule.
+To succeed in this role it is vital that the Quality Inspector have an extremely high level of attention to detail.

 - Experienced with hand measuring instruments including vernier calipers, micrometers, depth gauges, feeler gauges, pine gauges, thread gauges, surface roughness measurement, etc.

-- The ability to read GD&T symbols and interpret engineering drawings
+- Ability to read GD&T symbols and interpret engineering drawings.

-- Extraordinarily high attention to detail when performing in-process assembly inspections
+- High attention to detail when performing in-process assembly inspections.

 - Welding Visual Test (VT) certification

-Additionally, you must be able to travel to the New Zealand facility for training and/or production support as necessary.
+This position requires travel to the New Zealand facility for training and/or production support as necessary.
 Frequency of such trips are dependent on specific role but generally do not exceed five per year and three weeks at a time.
-The role will otherwise be based in Huntington Beach, California.
+The role will otherwise be based in Huntington Beach, California.\

 To conform to US Government space technology export regulations, applicants must be a US citizen, lawful permanent resident of the US, protected individual as defined by 8 USC 1324b(a)(3), or eligible to obtain the required authorization from the US Department of State.